veillette/physics-book/contents/ch23ReactanceInductiveAndCapactive.md

 <div class="title">
 AC Voltage in a Resistor
 </div>
-When a sinusoidal voltage is applied to a resistor, the voltage is exactly in phase with the current—they have a  $$0 \degree $$ phase angle.
+When a sinusoidal voltage is applied to a resistor, the voltage is exactly in phase with the current—they have a  $$0 ^\circ $$ phase angle.

 </div>